 Yep!
 If you link your accounts, any of your Facebook friends will be able to see your Kongregate username, and you’ll be able to see theirs as well!
 It’s a great way to tackle a game together.

-Either way, just click to the left of each name to turn the minus sign (aka "do nothing") to a plus sign (meaning "become a fan of this person").
+If you have already linked your accounts, it’s not too late to find your friends!
+Go to the navigation bar dropdown and choose "find friends."
+Just click to the left of each name to turn the minus sign (aka "do nothing") to a plus sign (meaning "become a fan of this person").
 Click the "connect with friends" button and you’re instantly a fan of them.

 Remember: If you originally made your account by connecting via Facebook, you’ll need to set a Kongregate password or you’ll be locked out of your Kongregate account.